zavvdev/nvim-setup/README.md

 #### File

-1. Show list of errors in current file: `Leader s i`.
+1. Show a list of errors in the current file: `Leader s i`.

-2. Search for pattern in file: `?`.
+2. Search for a pattern in the file: `?`.

-3. Search for word under the cursor: `*`.
+3. Search for the word under the cursor: `*`.

-4. Go to specific line in file: `:<line number>`.
+4. Go to a specific line in the file: `:<line number>`.

-5. Format file according to formatting rules: `Leader f m`.
+5. Format the file according to formatting rules: `Leader f m`.

-6. Line comment selected lines: `g c c`.
+6. Line-comment selected lines: `g c c`.

-7. Block comment selected lines: `g b c`.
+7. Block-comment selected lines: `g b c`.

 8. Go to the very top of the file: `g g`.

 9. Go to the very bottom of the file: `G`.

-10. Toggle auto complete in insert mode: `Shift Tab`.
+10. Toggle autocomplete in insert mode: `Shift Tab`.

 11. Scroll down: `Ctrl d`.